Supporting Neurodiverse Students Through Course Design

 Predictability and consistency are very helpful for all learners, but especially those who are neurodivergent.

-At NC State, a Quick Start Course Shell is available to guide your application of this best practice to your course.
-To learn more and get started, watch the Quick Start Course Shell YouTube tour and refer to the Quick Start Course Shell User Guide.
-Even if you ultimately choose not to build your course by starting with the Quick Start Course Shell, you can apply the principles demonstrated in the shell to improve the predictability and organization of your course.
+At NC State, a Quick Start Course Shell is available to help you implement this best practice in your course.
+To get started, watch the Quick Start Course Shell YouTube tour and review the accompanying Quick Start Course Shell User Guide.
+Even if you decide not to use the shell as the foundation for your course, you can still apply its demonstrated principles to enhance the predictability and organization of your course design.

 Simplify the visual display